Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Simulation Study

 \section{Simulation Study}

-To demonstrate the performance of our functional alignment approach, we conducted a simulation study.
-It is challenging to use real EA data to evaluate functional alignment methods because perceivers' responses without misalignment are unknown.
-However, we can generate perceivers' responses without phase misalignment, denoted as perceivers' aligned responses in simulations, and use them to assess the effectiveness of different alignment methods.
+To demonstrate the performance of our functional alignment approach, we conducted a number of simulation studies.
+It is challenging to use real EA data to evaluate functional alignment methods because perceivers' latent ratings are unknown.
+However, we generated perceivers' latent responses from the real target ratings and used them to compare different alignment methods.